Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Clinical Photograph of Mallet Finger Deformity Index Finger

-This is photograph of mallet finger deformity involving index finger of 29 years old male.
+This is a photograph of mallet finger deformity involving the index finger of 29 years old male.

 The patient got this injury while playing football.

 Xray of Amputation Through Proximal Phalanx of Index Finger and Fracture Middle Phalanx Middle Finger

 47 years old male got injured while working in a farm.